The-Mikest-Mike/The-Mikest-Mike/README.md

 ## Services & Consultations:
 _DevOps and UC&C Network Engineering Services_ <br>
 _Let's discuss together your idea, project, question or whatever you have in mind_ <br>
+_I can also help you prepare for your Cisco DevNet Associate Certification Exam_

 Click on one of the options below to schedule a consultation, or book a free 1-hour directly via Calendly <br>
 🫴 [![Book a Free Meeting](https://img.shields.io/badge/Book%20a%20Free%20Meeting-Calendly-brightgreen?style=flat&logo=google-calendar&logoColor=green)](https://calendly.com/with_miguel)